georgecwan/rss2reddit/README.md

 #### Step 2: Start the Docker Container

 - Open your command-line app (e.g. Powershell, Terminal, etc.)
-- Navigate to your local copy of the rss-to-subreddit folder: `cd PATH_TO_FOLDER`
+- Navigate to your local copy of the rss2reddit folder: `cd PATH_TO_FOLDER`
     - If you are unsure about the path, dragging the folder into the command line interface might paste the path in for you.
 On some platforms, you can also right-click the folder and select "Copy as path".
 - Run the Docker container using Docker Compose: `docker compose up -d`
     - If you have made changes to files within the folder including config.yaml since the last time you built the Docker image, you will have to run `docker compose up -d --build` to rebuild the image.
 Otherwise, the script will use the old config file.
-- If you wish to see the output of the script, run `docker logs -f rss-to-subreddit` or use Docker Desktop.
+- If you wish to see the output of the script, run `docker logs -f rss-script` or use Docker Desktop.
+If you press Ctrl-C while viewing the output, the output will stop being displayed but the script will continue to run in the background.
 - To stop the Docker container: `docker compose down` or use Docker Desktop.
 Note that closing the command line interface or Docker Desktop alone will not stop the script.
 - Note: You may have to adjust the CPU and memory constraints in Docker Desktop if the script is using too much of your